utshomax/postman-docs/src/pages/docs/collections/running-collections/testing-api-performance.md

 When you start the test, the Collection Runner displays performance metrics in real time.
 You can view the average response time, error rate, and throughput.
 You can also view metrics for individual requests to help identify the source of any performance issues.

+> Use the Postman desktop app to configure and run performance tests.
+You can't use the Postman web app.

 ## Contents

 * [Configuring a performance test](#configuring-a-performance-test)